eswar-7116/http-caching-proxy/README.md

 # HTTP Caching Proxy
-HTTP Cache Proxy is a simple, minimal caching proxy server implemented in Go.
+HTTP Caching Proxy is a simple, minimal caching proxy server implemented in Go.
 It serves as a basic solution for caching HTTP responses, using an in-memory map to store the cache entries.

 ## Features
 - ### In-Memory Caching: